-- 2. Pursuant to § 40-6-120(1), C.R.S., the Commission is authorized to grant temporary authority when "there appears to be an immediate and urgent need to any point or within a territory having no carrier service capable of meeting such need."
-Section 40-6-120(4), C.R.S., further states: "If the Commission is of the opinion that an emergency exists, it may issue temporary authority or approval at once by making specific reference in its order to the circumstances constituting the emergency, in which case no notice need be given, but any such emergency authority or approval shall expire no later than thirty days after it was issued." - 3.
-Pegasus Transit must demonstrate two things: first, that there is an emergency need for the transportation services, and second, that there is no existing carrier capable of meeting the need.
-If Pegasus Transit fails to meet either requirement, the application must be denied. - 4.
+- 7. Greeley Airport Shuttle Inc., doing business as Rocky Mountain Shuttle, Ltd., under CPCN PUC No. 52483, may provide scheduled service between Denver International Airport, on the one hand, and Greeley, Colorado, on the other hand, with service to the intermediate points of LaSalle, Platteville, Fort Lupton, and Brighton, Colorado.
+The scheduled service that Greeley Airport Shuttle Inc., doing business as Rocky Mountain Shuttle, Ltd., may provide between Greeley and Denver International Airport does overlap with a portion of the authority requested in this temporary authority application. - 8.
 In its statement of support Pegasus Transit states: "There are currently no providers that have any vehicles that are A.D.A. compliant, that leaves people with disabilities without a ride to/from 8500 Pena Blvd.
 (DIA).
 We have received many phone calls & letters about the need for services for the disabled.
-Our vehicles were designed to be A.D.A. compliant, & we are ready to transport any disabled passenger who needs a ride." - 5.
+Our vehicles were designed to be A.D.A. compliant, & we are ready to transport any disabled passenger who needs a ride." - 9.
 Four letters of support were submitted with this application.
 The authors of three of the letters state they, or a relative, need transportation between Ft.
 Collins, Colorado, and Denver International Airport.
-The individuals in each of the letters need to be transported between Ft.
-Collins, Colorado, and Denver International Airport, and apparently have a disability that requires the use of a wheelchair.
+The individual in each of the letters, who needs to be transported between Ft.
+Collins, Colorado, and Denver International Airport, apparently has some type of disability and requires the use of a wheelchair.
 The authors of two of the letters state they have not received satisfactory service when they tried to use Shamrock Taxi of Ft.
 Collins, Inc., doing business as Shamrock Shuttle for the trip between Ft.
 Collins and Denver International Airport.

 Shamrock Taxi of Ft.
 Collins, Inc., doing business as Shamrock Shuttle may provide scheduled and call-and-demand limousine service between Ft.
 Collins and Denver International Airport under Certificate of Convenience and Necessity PUC No. 49759.

-- 6. The author of the fourth letter, Sean Herr, is the production manager of an unidentified business facility.
-Mr. Herr states, "We have a dozen employees who have various disabilities, & require high roof vehicles."
+- 10. The author of the fourth letter, Sean Herr, is the production manager of an unidentified business facility.
+Mr. Herr states "We have a dozen employees who have various disabilities, & require high roof vehicles."
 Mr. Herr also states that the business facility has limited parking available for its employees.
 Mr. Herr has met with these employees and discussed their need for some type of public transportation.
 Mr. Herr reports that the employees have stated they would use Pegasus Transit for transportation to and from work.
 Mr. Hess does not identify the location of the business facility or the addresses from which the employees would be transported.
-Pegasus Transit, in this application, only seeks to provide scheduled service to or from Denver International Airport.
-Therefore, unless this business facility is located at Denver International Airport, Pegasus could not provide transportation service between the employees' homes and the business facility. - 7.
-None of the letters included any information that indicate a need for service between Greeley, Colorado, and Denver International Airport. - 8.
+Pegasus Transit, in this application, only requested to provide scheduled service to or from Denver International Airport.
+Therefore, unless this business facility is located at Denver International Airport, Pegasus could not provide transportation service between the employees' homes and the business facility. - 11.
+None of the letters included any information that indicated a need for service existed between Greeley, Colorado, and Denver International Airport. - 12.
 The service that Pegasus is requesting to provide appears to involve the transportation of individuals who require the use of a wheelchair.
 The support letters also indicate the need for transportation by individuals with disabilities.
 Pegasus Transit is advised that the transportation of individuals who require the use of a wheelchair is addressed in §40-11-102(2), C.R.S. as follows: